Need to know how to play a tiebreak?

 Tiebreaks are the penalty shoot-outs of tennis, though actually the system makes a much better job of reflecting the play so far in a match.

 In league matches, when a set reaches six games all, a tie break is played.
 A tie break would conclude each level six all set, not just a final set.

 The player whose turn it would be to serve in the next game starts the tiebreak.
 He or she serves normally to the deuce court (the left hand court as the server perceives it - that is, from right to left).

 Points are numbered 1, 2, 3 etc, rather than 15, 30, 40 Deuce.

-From the second point, each player has two serves.
+From the second point, each player serves for the next two points.
 The tiebreak is over when one player reaches seven points, provided he or she is two clear points ahead of his or her opponent.
 From 6-6 in a tiebreak a player must have a two point advantage to win the tiebreak.

 A typical tiebreak score would be 7-5, or 8-6, or 9-7.
 Where a Match Tiebreak is played (at the end of short format matches) the set is won when a player reaches 10 points and is two points clear of his or her opponent e.g. 10-7, 11-9, 14-12 etc)